New York Maritime Injury Lawyer

 Longshoremen, seamen and other maritime workers can be injured on the job just like other workers.
 In fact, many maritime occupations can be at least as hazardous as jobs in the construction industry or other dangerous fields.
 Maritime workers are generally able to recover for workplace accidents like other employees injured on the job, although in most cases different laws and rules may apply.
-Leandros A. Vrionedes, P.C. has experience in helping injured individuals recover compensation in all types of personal injury cases, including maritime injuries occurring on the waters in the New York City area.
+New York maritime injury lawyer Leandros A. Vrionedes, P.C. has experience in helping injured individuals recover compensation in all types of personal injury cases, including maritime injuries occurring on the waters in the New York City area.

 Recover Compensation for Negligence under the Jones Act